AndreySinelnikov/Solutions/Organization/Managing two corporate accounts tied to Microsoft apps.md

 and the second company credentials for desktop Teams and Outlook, without constantly switching accounts.

-Outlook (at least the web version) also lets you synchronize calendars from different accounts, which is convenient, but company policy may prevent you from doing so.
+Outlook (at least the web version) also lets you synchronize calendars from different accounts, which is convenient, but company policy might prevent you from doing so.